Audition Day Questions

-Do I have to live in the dorms?
+Do I have to live in the residence hall?

 No, students may choose to commute from home or find alternate housing on their own.
 Students aged 10-11 are responsible for finding their own housing.

 My student is 10 years old and does not live locally.
-Can she live in the dorms?
+Can she live in the residence hall?